BurntSushi/goim/README.md

     goim load -db goim.sqlite

 This command downloads a list of all movies, TV shows and episodes and creates a new SQLite database in goim.sqlite.
-Depending on your system, this might take anywhere from 1 minute to 5 minutes (including building indices).
+Depending on your system and internet connection, this might take anywhere from 1 minute to 5 minutes (including building indices).

 Now you can find all episodes of The Simpsons that have "maggie" in the title: